1. Lack of Budget Priorities

-Start with a realistic overall budget, which will involve planning meetings with your fiancé.
-Then list your wedding details from “gotta have it” to unnecessary, says Debi Lilly, owner of A Perfect Event in Chicago.
+The Solution: Start with a realistic overall budget (which will involve planning meetings with your fiancé).
+Then list, in order of “gotta have it,” your wedding details, says Debi Lilly, owner of A Perfect Event, in Chicago.
 “That way you can put your dollars on the higher priorities, and spend less on what isn’t so important.”
 One example: A foodie couple might prefer to host a fabulous dinner for 50 that includes wonderful wine, whereas a couple who loves a party might invite 100 or more for a simple buffet, and splurge on a hot band.